Scratch-Experiments-Group/UsernameGrabber/README.md

 # UsernameGrabber
 You can change the length of the username the grabber is searching for.

+> [!NOTE]
+> This project is a fork of [this](https://github.com/yoann256/scratchapi-experiments/tree/main/UsernameGrabber), this fork is not maintained.

 ```c
 #define RANDOM_STRING_LENGTH 3
 ```